HistoriaOffical/historia/historia-docs/masternode-setup-windows.md

 ## IPFS ##
 Running the IPFS daemon is now a required part of the masternode system.
 You will not be able to run a masternode unless you complete the following steps.

-#### Short cut to Historia Daemon Directory ####
-Create a shortcut on your desktop to the Historia daemon directory (C:\Program Files\HistoriaCore\daemon), as you will be in there much.

 #### Download / Install IPFS Daemon ####

 Download the Windows zip file from https://dist.ipfs.io/#go-ipfs

-Extract the zip file and copy the ipfs.exe files to your HistoriaCore daemon directory (Default location: C:\Program Files\HistoriaCore\daemon)
+Extract the zip file and copy the ipfs.exe files to your HistoriaCore directory (Default location: C:\Users\yourusername\AppData\Roaming\HistoriaCore\)

 #### Initialize IPFS Daemon for Historia ####
 Since we will be using IPFS only for Historia, we can safely store the ipfs.exe file in the HistoriaCore directory and initalize IPFS.

-Open a command prompt

-> cd C:\Program Files\HistoriaCore\daemon
+> cd C:\Users\yourusername\AppData\Roaming\HistoriaCore\
 > ipfs.exe init

 #### Start IPFS Daemon for Historia ####
 Before you start your masternode, IPFS daemon must be running.
-Open a new command prompt and start ipfs daemon.

 > ipfs.exe daemon